-- 3. Mark the Stay signed in checkbox if you wish to remain signed in even if you close your browser session or reboot your computer.
+- 3. Mark the I have read and accept... checkbox to acknowledge that you accept the terms of the access agreement.
+(You may not see this checkbox.) - 4.
+Mark the Stay signed in checkbox if you wish to remain signed in even if you close your browser session or reboot your computer.
 You will remain signed in for approximately 30 days.
-(If you leave this box unmarked, the system will automatically sign you out if you close your browser session or reboot your computer.) - 4.
+(If you leave this box unmarked, the system will automatically sign you out if you close your browser session or reboot your computer.) - 5.
 Press Sign In.